JaneliaSciComp/exllsm-circuit-reconstruction/docs/NeuronSegmentation.md

 # Neuron Segmentation Workflows

-Segmentation of neurons can be automated or semi-automated.
-This document describes how to run the automatic neuron segmentation.
+Segmentation of neurons can be semi-automatic or automatic.
+This document describes a part of the semi-automatic workflow and describes how to run the automatic neuron segmentation workflow.

+## Semi-automatic Pipeline

+[VVD Viewer](https://github.com/JaneliaSciComp/VVDViewer) is an open-source interactive rendering tool for light microscopy data visualization and analysis.
+We have developed VVD Viewer to allow user-guided, semi-automatic neuron segmentation of large ExLLSM image volumes.

+ExLLSM image volumes are first [converted to VVD Viewer pyramid files](./ImageProcessing.md).
+Neurons and are then semi-automatically segmented in VVD Viewer and saved as a TIFF series.
+A postprocessing workflow is required to convert the TIFF series to the final neuron mask used to [analyze connectivity](./SynapsePrediction.md).
+These postprocessing steps include pixel intensity thresholding, 3D component connecting, N5 component analysis, voxel shape conversion, and component size filtering.
+Each step is described in [Image Processing](./ImageProcessing.md) and we have generated a [VVD Neuron Segmentation Postprocessing Workflow](./ImageProcessing.md#vvd-neuron-segmentation-postprocessing-workflow) to run the entire postprocessing pipeline in sequence.

 ## Automatic Pipeline